gurujada/live_table/docs/quick-start.md

 # Quick Start Guide

+Note on styling: LiveTable uses DaisyUI class semantics with a Tailwind-based shim, so it looks good without DaisyUI.
+If DaisyUI is present, components adopt your active Daisy theme automatically.

 Get up and running with LiveTable in 5 minutes!
 This guide assumes you've already completed the [installation](installation.md).

 ## What We'll Build